chromium/chromium/sql/README.md

 Triggers significantly increase the difficulty of reviewing and maintaining Chrome features that use them.

+Triggers are not executed on SQLite databases opened with Chrome's `sql::Database` infrastructure.
+This is intended to steer feature developers away from the discouraged feature.

 After [WebSQL](https://www.w3.org/TR/webdatabase/) is removed from Chrome, we plan to disable SQLite's trigger support using [SQLITE_OMIT_TRIGGER](https://sqlite.org/compile.html#omit_trigger).